KL4805/DLG_COMP5212/README.md

     - It is interesting to see how model architecture affects the attack.
 For example, do more parameters make it easier to attack, or harder?
 - Evaluations are limited.
 Only visualization is carried out.
     - Objective metrics should be involved, such as the MSE, the PSNR (peak signal-to-noise ratio).

+**Note**: There is a paper called "Inverting Gradients: How easy is it to break privacy in federated learning?" in NeurIPS 2020 \[[paper](https://arxiv.org/pdf/2003.14053.pdf)\] which did many experiments on DLG.
+Some of the 'What we want to do' are borrowed there.